 VPC

-Though running your AWS Lambda functions within a VPC is supported, unless completely necessary, it is generally not recommended.
+Though running your AWS Lambda functions within a VPC is supported, unless completely necessary, I still don’t generally recommend it.
 The reasons are:

 How to Configure VPC